MARCENT Marines Honor Medal of Honor Hero with Community Cleanup in Tampa

-Tampa residents and U.S. Marines with U.S. Marine Corps Forces Central Command (MARCENT) pose for a group photo after completing a community cleanup at Centro Asturiano Memorial Park Cemetery in Tampa, Florida, April 25, 2025.
-The event honored Medal of Honor recipient First Lieutenant Baldomero Lopez, a Tampa native and U.S. Naval Academy graduate who was posthumously awarded the nation’s highest military decoration for his actions during the Inchon landing in the Korean War.
-On Sept.
-15, 1950, Lopez heroically sacrificed himself to shield fellow Marines from a grenade blast.
-MARCENT Marines paid tribute to Lopez’s enduring legacy of courage and selflessness through the cemetery cleanup and community engagement.
-(U.S. Marine Corps photo by Master Gunnery Sergeant Robert B. Brown Jr.)
+Tampa residents and U.S. Marines with U.S. Marine Corps Forces Central Command (MARCENT) honor 1st Lt.
+Baldomero Lopez during a community cleanup at Centro Asturiano Memorial Park Cemetery in Tampa, Florida, April 25, 2025.
+Lopez, a Tampa native, U.S. Naval Academy graduate, and Medal of Honor recipient for his heroic actions during the Inchon landing in the Korean War.
+The community cleanup event commemorated his enduring legacy of courage, leadership, and selfless service.
+(U.S. Marine Corps video by Mr. Ruben Cordero)

 |Date Taken: